Faustina the Younger: Early life

 Faustina, named after her mother, was her parents' fourth and youngest child and second daughter; she was also their only child to survive to adulthood.
 She was born and raised in Rome.

-Her second cousin three times removed, emperor Hadrian, had arranged with her father for Faustina to marry Lucius Verus.
+Her second cousin three times removed, Hadrian, had arranged with her father for Faustina to marry Lucius Verus.
 On 25 February 138, she and Verus were betrothed.
 Verus' father was Hadrian's first adopted son and his intended heir; however, when Verus' father died, Hadrian chose Faustina's father to be his second adopted son, and eventually, he became Hadrian's successor.
-Faustina's father ended the engagement between his daughter and Verus and arranged for Faustina's betrothal to her maternal cousin, Marcus Aurelius; Aurelius was also adopted by her father.
+Faustina's father ended the engagement between his daughter and Verus and arranged for Faustina's betrothal to her biological maternal cousin, Marcus Aurelius; Aurelius was also adopted by her father.

 Imperial heiress

 In April or May 145, Faustina and Marcus Aurelius were married, as had been planned since 138.
 Since Aurelius was, by adoption, Antoninus Pius' son, under Roman law he was marrying his sister; Antoninus would have had to formally release one or the other from his paternal authority (his patria potestas) for the ceremony to take place.
 Little is specifically known of the ceremony, but it is said to have been "noteworthy".
-Coins were issued with the heads of the couple, and Antoninus, as Pontifex Maximus, would have officiated.
+Coins were issued with the heads of the couple, and Antoninus, as Pontifex maximus, would have officiated.
 Marcus makes no apparent reference to the marriage in his surviving letters, and only sparing references to Faustina.
 Faustina was given the title of Augusta on 1 December 147 after the birth of her first child, Domitia Faustina.

 Empress

 When Antoninus died on 7 March 161, Marcus and Lucius Verus ascended to the throne and became co-rulers.
 Faustina then became empress.
 Following the birth of her first child in 147, Faustina obtained the title of Augusta granted to her by the Senate, before her husband Marcus Aurelius became Augustus himself in 161.

 Not much has survived from the Roman sources regarding Faustina's life, but what is available does not give a good report.
 Cassius Dio and the unreliable Historia Augusta accuse Faustina of ordering deaths by poison and execution; she has also been accused of instigating the revolt of Avidius Cassius against her husband.
 The Historia Augusta mentions adultery with sailors, gladiators, and men of rank; however, Faustina and Aurelius seem to have been very close and mutually devoted.

 Faustina accompanied her husband on various military campaigns and enjoyed the excessive love and reverence of Roman soldiers.
-Aurelius gave her the title of Mater Castrorum or ‘Mother of the Camp’.
+Aurelius gave her the title of Mater Castrorum or 'Mother of the Camp'.
 She attempted to make her home out of an army camp.
 Between 170 and 175, she was in the north, and in 175, she accompanied Aurelius to the east.